7.3 Patient Safety, Emergency Response & Documentation

 LetterSectionPTA Content

-SSubjectiveWhat the patient reports — pain rating, symptoms, function
+SSubjectiveWhat the patient reports — pain rating, symptoms, function, response since last visit

-OObjectiveMeasurable data — interventions delivered, repetitions, vital signs
+OObjectiveMeasurable data — interventions delivered, sets/reps, vital signs, ROM, gait distance

-AAssessmentProgress toward the PT-established goals (within POC, not a new diagnosis)
+AAssessmentProgress toward the PT-established goals (within the POC; not a new diagnosis or prognosis)

 PPlanWhat is planned next within the existing plan of care (POC)

-Every PTA note must be signed by the PTA with credentials.
-Under Medicare, a PTA's daily treatment notes do not require routine PT countersignature, but the PT must write and sign a progress note at least every 10 treatment days or every 30 calendar days, whichever comes first, to document re-assessment and continued medical necessity.
+Every PTA note must be signed by the PTA with credentials and the date.
+Under Medicare, a PTA's daily treatment notes do not require routine PT countersignature.
+However, the PT must write and sign a progress report at least every 10 treatment days or once every 30 calendar days, whichever is less.
+The PTA may write portions of a progress report, but a PTA-only document is not a complete progress report — the licensed PT must perform the re-assessment that justifies continued medical necessity.

 Test Your Knowledge